ferreirasara/avatar-uploader/README.md

 ### 📚 Storybook

-Avatar Uploader also provides a Storybook for viewing and testing components in isolation.
+Avatar Upload also provides a Storybook for viewing and testing components in isolation.
 To launch the Storybook, use the following command:

 ```
 npm run storybook